Empress Michiko

-Michiko (美智子) is a member of the Imperial House of Japan who served as the empress consort of Japan as the wife of Akihito, the 125th Emperor of Japan reigning from 7 January 1989 to 30 April 2019.
+Michiko (美智子) is a member of the Imperial House of Japan who has been the Empress Emerita of Japan since 1 May 2019.
+She was the Empress of Japan as the wife of Akihito, the 125th Emperor of Japan reigning from 7 January 1989 to 30 April 2019.

-Michiko married Crown Prince Akihito and became the Crown Princess of Japan in 1959.
-She was the first commoner to marry into the Japanese Imperial Family.
-She has three children with her husband.
-Her elder son, Naruhito, is the current emperor to the Chrysanthemum Throne.
+Michiko married Crown Prince Akihito and became Crown Princess of Japan in 1959.
+She was the first commoner to marry into the Japanese imperial family.
+She has three children with her husband: Naruhito, Fumihito, and Sayako.
+Her elder son, Naruhito, is the current emperor.
 As crown princess and later as empress consort, she has become the most visible and widely travelled imperial consort in Japanese history.
-Upon Emperor Akihito's abdication, Michiko received the new title of Jōkōgō (上皇后), or Empress Emerita.
+Upon Akihito's abdication, Michiko received the new title of Jōkōgō (上皇后), or Empress Emerita.